Vinicius’s outburst is unacceptable – but is Alonso being too strict?

 Vinicius is wrong, but Alonso and Real Madrid need to compromise

-It is completely natural for players to be dissatisfied with their position or the manager’s decisions.
+It is entirely natural for players to be dissatisfied with their position or the manager’s decisions.
 Especially for a footballer of Vinicius’s caliber, he is accustomed to being an important figure.
 However, this way of expressing dissatisfaction must not violate professional ethics, which presuppose respect for the team’s management structure and recognition of one’s role in the overall system.

 While no one is denied the right to feel, there is a difference between internal disagreement and open disrespect: